davidalger/devenv/README.md

 Run `./bin/vhosts.sh` to generate vhosts for all sites and reload apache.

+By default this node is configured to install PHP 5.6 from Remi's repository.
+Different versions of PHP may be chosen by exporting the `VAGRANT_PHP_VERSION` variable on the command line prior to running `vagrant up` for the first time.
+To switch PHP versions, export the requested PHP version and then run the following to blow away and re-setup your vm:

+        vagrant destroy -f web && vagrant up

+The requested version of PHP may be specified  via the following environment variable.
+Valid values are currently 53, 54, 55 and 56 (default).
+However, PHP 5.3 is not fully supported as there are no packages available for Xdebug or the ionCube loader in the default RPMs used to build PHP 5.3.

+        export VAGRANT_PHP_VERSION=56

 ### dev-db
 This node has MySql 5.6.x installed.
 Since this is a development environment, the root mysql password has been left blank.